montillall/bikesharing/README.md

 ## Overview

-The objective of the project is to analyze public Citi Bike data from NYC in order to put together a presentation for potential investors to build a similar bussines in Des Moines, Iowa.
+The objective of the project is to analyze public Citi Bike data from NYC in order to put together a presentation for potential investors to build a similar program in Des Moines, Iowa.
 The analysis is intended to address the following quetions:

 Who and what is the proporsion of bike users?